Asher-Reg/Duplicate-Deleter/README.md

 # Duplicate-Deleter
-Logs into www.yext.com and marks duplicate listings for deletion
+Bot that logs into www.yext.com and marks duplicate listings for deletion